 Pipe Fittings are defined as the piping components that help in pipe routing for directional changes, size changes, and branch connections.
-Piping Elbows, Piping Reducers, Tee Connections, Olet Connections, Caps, Crosses, etc are pipe fittings and widely used in both piping and plumbing industry.
+Piping Elbows, Piping Reducers, Tee Connections, Olet Connections, Caps, Crosses, etc are pipe fittings and are widely used in both the piping and plumbing industries.
 Different pipe fittings serve different functions as per layout or process requirements.
-Pipe fittings are manufactured as a separate item and procured separately.
+Pipe fittings are manufactured as separate items and procured separately.
 Pipe fittings are connected to piping using various end connections.
 Pipe fittings play an important role in the proper functioning of pipes and tubes in various applications.
-In this article, we will study the overview of different types of pipe fittings used in piping, pipeline, and plumbing industry.
+In this article, we will study the overview of different types of pipe fittings used in the piping, pipeline, and plumbing industry.

 Types of Pipe Fittings

-Various types of pipe fitting are used in piping, plumbing, and pipeline industries.
+Various types of pipe fitting are used in piping, plumbing, and pipeline industries to serve as branch connections or other inline piping components.
 Common Pipe Fittings that are widely used in industries are listed below.

 - Piping Elbow

 - 900 Elbow (direction change by 90 degrees)

 - 450 Elbow (direction change by 45 degrees)